Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-context.md

 ## How to use the GnzContext object

-Let's see an example of how to use the `GnzContext` object in a Genezio project:
+Let's see an example of how to use the `GnzContext` object in a DeployApps project:

-You will need a Genezio project to continue.
-If you don't have one, you can check out the [Getting Started](https://genezio.com/docs/getting-started/) guide.
+You will need a DeployApps project to continue.

 The best way to use the GnzContext for your middleware is by creating decorators that will perform the necessary operations on the context object.
 Let's create a simple middleware that logs the context object using decorators.
-In your Genezio project, create a new file called `middleware.ts` and add the following code:
+In your DeployApps project, create a new file called `middleware.ts` and add the following code:

 ```typescript title="middleware.ts" showLineNumbers
 export function LogGnzContext() {